 A little over 1.5 years ago, my father died after being terminally ill for 2.5 years.
 He began getting very sick in 2018, right when I started my graduate program to become a therapist.
 I had to learn things quickly, but I also felt immensely overwhelmed by everything I had to learn in such a short amount of time.
 He was in and out of ERs every quarter, and eventually, he ended up in a nursing facility until he died.

 There are so many layers to caregiving, and it’s such a difficult task to do.
-It may be rewarding at times, and other times you might feel angry, depleted, lonely, and sad as you may be going through anticipatory grief.
-I experienced caregiving particularly with an immigrant Asian parent, which adds layers to the difficulties of caregiving.
+It may be rewarding at times, and at other times you might feel burnt out, angry, depleted, lonely, and sad as you may be going through anticipatory grief.
+I experienced caregiving, particularly with an immigrant Asian parent, which adds layers to the difficulties of caregiving.
 I will get more to that later.

-- Take care of yourself before you take care of others.
 This is the most important above all else.
 Putting on your oxygen mask first before helping others put theirs on applies 100% here.
-You cannot help other people when you are barely hanging on yourself.
+You cannot help other people when you are barely hanging on yourself and end up experiencing burnout.
 This includes eating nutritious, healthy meals, exercising regularly, and engaging in self-care activities to revitalize you throughout this difficult process.
 Rest is extremely important especially when you are taking care of a loved one—it takes its toll emotionally, mentally, and physically.

-- Reach out to family members and ask for help.
 Tell them your situation and that you cannot do this alone.
 No one can take care of a dependent adult or elderly alone—it is impossible.
 Just as people say it takes a village to care for a child, it also takes a village to care for the ill and/or elderly.
 Delegate the workload so that you’re not the only one doing everything.
-Try to delegate workload that others are able to do, so that you are able to handle the more important tasks that only you are able to manage.
+Try to delegate workload that others are able to do so that you are able to handle the more important tasks that only you are able to manage.

-- Knowledge really is power.
 The more you understand your loved one’s condition, the more you will know how to take care of them and what to expect.
 This includes whether their disease is terminal, or what prescription medications they need to take in order to manage their symptoms.
 Check with their doctors and pharmacists to make sure they are (or you are administering) their medications correctly.
 Watch out for side effects.
 Also learn about your loved one’s health insurance, if they have one.
-What medical expenses are covered by insurance, and what is not?
-Ask medical professionals questions that come up for you, no matter how silly it may sound.
+What medical expenses are covered by insurance, and what are not?
+Ask medical professionals questions that come up for you, no matter how silly they may sound.

 - Medi-Cal, Medicare, or other health insurance programs